Current Solo Exhibition

 Recent Exhibitions

-Beyond the studio, Nelson is deeply involved in conservation and land stewardship: planting trees, managing a deciduous forest, and maintaining over 100 acres of native grasses.
-His creative practice is guided not only by observation but also by a deep, intuitive connection to the collective consciousness.
-Genuinely curious about how the universe works, Nelson draws inspiration from both scientific phenomena and the inexplicable moments he experiences outdoors, where the boundary between the material world and something greater feels porous.
+Beyond the studio, Nelson is deeply involved in land conservation, planting trees, managing woodlands and prairies, and maintaining over 100 acres of native grasses.
+He sees his work on the land as intrinsically tied to his creative practice—shaped by observation and guided by an intuitive connection to the collective consciousness.
+His curiosity spans scientific phenomena and the unexplained moments he encounters outdoors, where the boundary between the material world and something greater feels porous.

 Nelson lives and works in Minneapolis, Minnesota; he holds an MFA from Pratt Institute (Brooklyn, NY).
-His work has been exhibited in notable group exhibitions at galleries such as 5-50 Gallery, NY: WICK, Minneapolis, MN; Transmitter Gallery, NY; Field Projects, NY; the Java Project, NY; Burnette Gallery, Woodstock, NY; Peninsula, NY, NY and solo exhibitions at WICK, Minneapolis, MN; Transmitter Gallery, NY; ChaShaMa, NY; UICA in Grand Rapids.
-His work is also in private collections throughout the United States.
+He has had solo exhibitions at the North Dakota Museum of Art, Grand Forks, ND; WICK, Minneapolis, MN; SpringBreak Art Show, NY; Transmitter Gallery, NY; ChaShaMa, NY; UICA in Grand Rapids, MI; and has been exhibited in multiple group exhibition.
+His work is also in public and private collections throughout the United States.

 Nelson's solo exhibition "Tales from the Understory" is on view at the North Dakota Museum of Art through July 20, 2025.